Who is this for?

 Following our comparative review in summer 2019, we conducted an additional assessment of our process surrounding the review of the level of institutional support.
 As a result, we are developing new standardized review practices that will create greater consistency and transparency in ensuring that institutional support is offered on an equitable basis.
 Our online guide to the nomination process (see Objective 3) will be updated in the coming months to reflect this new workflow.

-We will continue to conduct reviews of these processes on an annual basis, particularly as we as we adapt our internal nomination processes to reflect new and emerging CRC Program requirements and internal recommendations from the Committee on Equity, Diversity and Inclusion in Research and Innovation.
+We will continue to conduct reviews of these processes on an annual basis, particularly as we adapt our internal nomination processes to reflect new and emerging CRC Program requirements and internal recommendations from the Committee on Equity, Diversity and Inclusion in Research and Innovation.

 Progress Indicators & Timelines: